graphql/graphql.github.io/src/pages/blog/2024-10-14-welcome-yaacov.md

 Yaacov’s journey into open source and GraphQL is unique, having earned degrees in both Medicine and Computer Science.
-Whereas most maintainers are employed as software developers, Yaacov is a technical radiologist by day and star GraphQL contributor by night.
+Whereas most maintainers are employed as software developers, Yaacov is a radiologist by day and star GraphQL contributor by night.
 Yaacov brings real-world, end-user experience building APIs and tools for the medical field - sounds like a superhero to us!